-This step should already be completed as part of the full-power fire PRA.
+This step should already be completed as part of the at-power fire PRA.
 That is, the characteristics of fixed ignition sources in the plant should not change based on POS in the context of this step.
 If any new plant locations have been added to the LPSD study, then some additional mapping may be required.
-It is recommended that any temporary ignition sources introduced during LPSD be treated as transient fire sources rather than as fixed fire sources